 From northern Zimbabwe to the Sudan in East Africa.
 Inhabits grasslands, especially those with scattered trees.

+Herbivorous.
 In the wild, non-selective grazing of available grasses, especially grass stems and sheaths.
 Teeth very high crowned, an adaptation to chewing silica-rich grasses.
 Large barrel-shaped body holds a very large amount of relatively un-nutritious grass.
 Very dependent on water.
-At the zoo, they eat hay and alfalfa pellets fed inside at night.

 LIFE CYCLE/SOCIAL STRUCTURE: